franzvrolijk/react-router-theme/readme.md

 ### Usage

+0. (Add support for data attribute themes by installing daisyUI or setting up themes with Tailwind CSS)
 1. Find a suitable route (`root.tsx` or other root/layout routes are recommended to enable themes globally)
 2. Import `useTheme` and export `{ loader, action }` from this package
    - If using custom action or loader, omit the corresponding export